- VIDEO / AUDIO

 Editor: Alexa Dilworth

 Designers: Christopher Sims, Maggie Smith

-Additional design, editing, and production: Whitney Baker, Matthew Fowler, Jim Haverkamp, Joel Mora, Sharon Pomranky
+Additional design, editing, and production: Whitney Baker, Hannah Colton, Matthew Fowler, Tory Jeffay, Caitlin Johnson, Jim Haverkamp, Joel Mora, and Sharon Pomranky